TITLE 59: MENTAL HEALTH

 1) Handcuffs, security belts and/or leg irons may be used to restrain any resident when:

-A) A person confined pending a review of an incident under Section 299.660 or in secure management status (299.650 and 299.690) is moved within the facility,
+A) A person confined pending a review of an incident or in Special Management Status (see Sections 299.650 and 299.690) is moved within the facility;

-B) A resident is transported outside the facility, or
+B) A resident is transported outside the facility; or

-e) Response to Serious Institutional Disturbances
+e) Response to Serious Disturbances

 2) The decision to impose a temporary facility confinement shall be reviewed and approved by the Program Administrator, whenever possible, prior to the imposition of the temporary facility confinement, but in any event, promptly thereafter.

-3) Continuation of the temporary facility confinement shall be reviewed every 10 days by the Program Director and the Program Administrator.
+3) Continuation of the temporary facility confinement shall be reviewed every 7 days by the Program Director and the Program Administrator.

 f) Searches for Contraband